DataCorrupted/FoNCO/README.md

 ### src

 All the codes should be here.
+Run:

+	python run_experiment.py

+to start an experiment.

+Use

+	python output_summary.py

+you can generate a latex file containing a table of all the results of the problems you just tested.